openplans/openblock-old/misc/bin/ami_scripts/README.txt

 This sets up apache, logrotate, cron jobs, openblock-related services.

 Then you can use the EC2 management console (or scripts, if you like) to create a clone-able AMI from this instance.
-Directions:
-...
-TODO, find a good secure set of directions for this
+On the web management console, this is as simple as:
+* Select the instance
+* Instance Actions -> Stop
+* Instance Actions -> Create Image (EBS AMI)

 Using EC2 for Release Testing - Manual